Google Structured Schema and SEO

 Google refers to the published date snippet in the page's link and description as a byline date, although many refer to the byline as the link to the author's information.
 Often these are the same.
 However, the author information is what ties into E-E-A-T and the date is the snippet used as a rich search feature.

-It is important to consider that the information in schema should exist on the page!
-Schema makes the information unambiguous.
+It is important to consider that the information in the schema should exist on the page!
+Schema makes the information unambiguous, which can affect ranking.
 It can be considered a cofactor, SERP features can be enabled when schema is used and there are also cases of SERP features that do not require a schema cofactor.
-Pages with only schema are an incorrect implemation but have appeared in search -- the content relevancy is the factor and schema can help to make its relevancy unambiguous.
+Pages with only schema are an incorrect implementation but have appeared in search -- the content relevancy is the factor and schema can help to make its relevancy unambiguous.